House of Lords: New Labour era

 The Labour Party included in its 1997 general election manifesto a commitment to remove the hereditary peerage from the House of Lords.
 Their subsequent election victory in 1997 under Tony Blair led to the denouement of the traditional House of Lords.
 The Labour government introduced legislation to expel all hereditary peers from the Upper House as a first step in Lords reform.
 As a part of a compromise, however, it agreed to permit 92 hereditary peers to remain until the reforms were complete.
 Thus, all but 92 hereditary peers were expelled under the House of Lords Act 1999 (see below for its provisions), making the House of Lords predominantly an appointed house.

-Since 1999, however, no further reform has taken place.
-The Wakeham Commission proposed introducing a 20% elected element to the Lords, but this plan was widely criticised.
+In 2000, the Wakeham Commission proposed introducing a 20% elected element to the Lords, but this plan was widely criticised.
 A parliamentary Joint Committee was established in 2001 to resolve the issue, but it reached no conclusion and instead gave Parliament seven options to choose from (fully appointed, 20% elected, 40% elected, 50% elected, 60% elected, 80% elected, and fully elected).
 In a confusing series of votes in February 2003, all of these options were defeated, although the 80% elected option fell by just three votes in the Commons.
 Socialist MPs favouring outright abolition voted against all the options.

 In 2005, a cross-party group of senior MPs (Kenneth Clarke, Paul Tyler, Tony Wright, George Young, and Robin Cook) published a report proposing that 70% of members of the House of Lords should be elected – each member for a single long term – by the single transferable vote system.
 Most of the remainder were to be appointed by a Commission to ensure a mix of "skills, knowledge and experience".
 This proposal was also not implemented.
 A cross-party campaign initiative called "Elect the Lords" was set up to make the case for a predominantly elected Upper Chamber in the run up to the 2005 general election.

 At the 2005 election, the Labour Party proposed further reform of the Lords, but without specific details.
 The Conservative Party, which had, prior to 1997, opposed any tampering with the House of Lords, favoured an 80% elected Lords, while the Liberal Democrats called for a fully elected Senate.
 During 2006, a cross-party committee discussed Lords reform, with the aim of reaching a consensus: its findings were published in early 2007.

 On 7 March 2007, members of the House of Commons voted ten times on a variety of alternative compositions for the Upper Chamber.
 Outright abolition, a wholly appointed, a 20% elected, a 40% elected, a 50% elected, and a 60% elected House of Lords were all defeated in turn.
 Finally, the vote for an 80% elected Lords was won by 305 votes to 267, and the vote for a wholly elected Lords was won by an even greater margin, 337 to 224.
 Significantly, this last vote represented an overall majority of MPs.